architech-boards/sigfox-documentation/source/hw.rst

 The Light Sensor is read from the ADC converter pheriperal of the MKL26Z.

-The Acclerometer sensor is read from I2C interface.
+The Accelerometer sensor is read from I2C interface.

 The microcontroller uses the deep sleep mode **VLPS**, it is waken up from LPTimer every 30 seconds or pin interrupt connected to the **S2** button.